git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 :Number of Instances: 569

-:Number of Attributes: 30 numeric, predictive attributes and the class ...
+:Number of Attributes: 30 SimpleNum, predictive attributes and the class ...
 ```